Geometric-Analysis: Pressure-Angle / Overturning-Moment

 The wall resists the plank at opposite corners of the plank (nominally)

-Re-turning moment = Reaction Forces from the walls against the plank × length of plank
+Re-turning moment = Reaction Forces from the walls × length of plank

-If you use a longer plank, the reaction-forces from the wall become less, but the returning-moment remains the same.
+If you increase the length of the plank, the reaction-forces from the wall become less, but the returning-moment remains the same.

 Over-turning moment = Re-turning moment